sragli/bdm/README.md

 normalized_complexity = BDMUtils.normalize(complexity_2x2, large_matrix)
 ```

-For more details and explanations, check the [LiveBook](bdm.livemd).
+For more details and explanations, check the [Livebook](bdm.livemd).

 ## How BDM Works